jcreek/discord.py-welcome-bot/README.md

 **Update November 2020** - Added basic install instructions for home computers and generic Linux distros, and how to enable Intents. (by [isigebengu-mikey](https://github.com/isigebengu-mikey))

+**Update August 2021** - The discord.py project is [no longer under development](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1).
+If you're looking at this project and are interested in making your own Discord bots then take a look at [MupBot - a Node.js discord bot implementation](https://github.com/jcreek/MupBot) to get you started.
+This repo will never be updated again so is being put into read-only mode.

 ## Intents

 Go to the [Discord Developer Portal](https://discord.com/developers/applications) and select your bot.
 Now move to the bot tab and scroll down.
 There you should see `Priveledged Gateway Intents`.
 Enable the `Members` intent.